dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/Week 01/20240626 - Wednesday.md

 	  Noted in the Tools page

 - Piping - check it
+		Some notes added in Terminologies

 - Check out Multics
+	  Brief recap on this historical OS in terminologies
 - Alexander Graham Bell - Invented the telegram/telephone
 	- Check him out
 	- Turned into AT&T (from Bell technologies or something like this? )
 	- Check out the story
 	- And the anti-trust laws that had taken place
+		  Added to random todo's

 - Internet Explorer v5 and 6
 	- Anti-trust issues check it out
 	- Web 2.0
 	- The good ol' compatibility issue days!!!! >_<
+			- Added to Random Todo's

 - Have a look at the "GO" dev language
 	- Made by Google
+	  Added to Random Todo's

 - Also a framework called "flutter"
 	- Mainly for mobile development
 	- Java and C++